 Other “Swimming Dragons”

 Before the modern days of noisy powered ships, sailors regularly reported encounters with sea monsters.
 See the Dragons in History page.
 But even today rumors persist of sea serpents and large plesiosaur-type creatures living in the ocean depths.
 Probably the most-respected “sea serpent” story involves the Cadborosaurus (“Caddy”) which has been observed numerous times off the coast of British Columbia.
 Native peoples of the Pacific Northwest memorialized important animals in rock carvings.
-The petroglyph on the top right is from the Nanaimo Petroglyph Park while the lower one is traced from a large rock near Sproat Lake, both in Vancouver Island, British Columbia.
+The petroglyph on the top right is from the Nanaimo Petroglyph Park.
+The lower one is traced from a large rock near Sproat Lake on Vancouver Island, British Columbia (Drawing after Indian Rock Carvings, by Beth Hill, Hancock House Publishers, 1980, p.22.)
 On November 22, 1934 a report came out of Prince Rupert: “The remains of a strange marine monster thirty feet in length resembling the description of sea serpents which have been previously reported in British Columbia was brought here from Henry Island by Dr. Neal Carter, director of the Prince Rupert Dominion Fisheries Experimental Station.
 The body was so badly decomposed it was impossible to preserve it intact.”
 (Gaal, Arlene, In Search of Ogopogo, p.
 85.)
 In 1947 a snakelike creature was found by four fishermen wedged between two boulders off the British Columbia coast.
 The skull was one foot wide and resembled a horse or camel.

 Long before Loch Ness became famous, the beautiful Argentine Andes Lake Nahuel Huapi was known for the cryptid that inhabited its depths.
 (Costello, Peter, In Search of Lake Monsters, 1975.)
 Nahuelito is named after the lake which covers 318 sq. miles at the foot of the Patagonian mountains.
 Fossilized skeletons of the ichthyosaur (like that on the right) have been found near Bariloche not far from the lake, leading some to assign this identity to the cryptid.
 Others believe it is more like a sea serpent, a theory supported by photos taken in 2006 and published in El Cordillerano Edicion of Argentina (see left).
 Supposedly, Nahuelito has been visible for several minutes on the surface of the lake and has been sighted by scores of tourists and locals.
 Estimates of the creature’s length range from 15 ft. and upwards.
 As early as 1897 Dr. Clementi Onelli (Director of the Buenos Aires Zoo) had been receiving reports of an unknown creature which left huge tracks and crushed bushes and undergrowth leading to the lake shore.
 An American gold prospector named Martin Sheffield told in his reports of Argentina of an animal with a huge neck like a swan which moved with a body like that of a crocodile.
 An expedition, which was led by Jose Cihagi, superintendent of the zoo, was unsuccessful in locating Nahuelito, causing Leonard Matters in the July 1922 issue of Scientific American to conclude that the plesiosaur, “if it ever existed, appears to have fled to parts unknown.”
 To the right is a depiction of an ancient carving of Nahuelito showing a horned reptilian form (from Eggleton & Suckling, The Book of Sea Monsters, 1998, p.
 90.)
 About 1910 George Garrett was managing a company on Lake Nahuel Huapi when he had the following encounter: